xavimondev/easyreadme/README.md

 ## 📌 Overview

 Easyreadme is a project that simplifies README creation by generating visually stunning READMEs using pre-designed templates and AI.
 It supports generating READMEs for JavaScript/TypeScript, Rust, Java, Go, PHP, and Python projects.
-It relies on a wide range of technologies and libraries including React, Tailwind CSS, Tiptap, OpenAI, and more.
+It relies on a wide range of technologies and libraries including React, Tailwind CSS, Tiptap, Mistral, OpenAI, and more.

 ## 🔍 Table of Contents